PBFDOT Header

 Westbound SW Rice Avenue motorists will be detoured via SW Tunis Avenue to SW Chartwell Street to SW Rice Avenue.

-To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Tulip Boulevard at SW Port St. Lucie Boulevard, is closed around-the-clock beginning at 5 p.m. on Monday, March 31, through approximately 5 p.m., Wednesday, April 30, for roadway reconstruction.
-If weather or unforeseen circumstances arise, SW Tunis Avenue will reopen by Friday, May 2.
+To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Tulip Boulevard at SW Port St. Lucie Boulevard, is closed around-the-clock through approximately 5 p.m., Saturday, June 7, for roadway reconstruction.
+This closure was first implemented on Monday, March 31.
+If weather or unforeseen circumstances arise, SW Tulip Boulevard will reopen by Tuesday, June 10.
 Please see the attached detour flyer for more information.

 Northbound and southbound SW Port St. Lucie Boulevard to eastbound SW Tulip Boulevard motorists will be detoured via SW Trouville Avenue and SW Voyager Street to SW Tulip Boulevard.